Slowing Down to See: Finding Pattern in the Everyday

 Not just the kind on fabric or wallpaper, but the pattern woven into daily life — brickwork, sidewalks, shadows, leaves, windows, floor tiles.
 When we begin to notice repetition, rhythm, and small details, we begin to see differently.
 We find magnificence in the mundane.

 My first experience with this shift happened more than two decades ago.
 My art teacher, Faye Pike, told me to slow down and watch the clouds.
 Really watch them.
 Notice their movement, their layers, their shapes forming and dissolving.
 I haven’t looked at a cloud formation the same way since.
-What once felt like empty sky became pattern, texture, rhythm — a living design unfolding overhead.

 Does being more mindful make us happier and healthier?
 Increasingly, research suggests yes.
 But even without the science, we know how it feels to truly see something — and to be moved by it.